google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## Deterministic Signatures    {#deterministic_signatures}

-Logs are encouraged to use deterministic signatures to reduce the risk of tracking clients: clients that gossip STHs or report back SCTs can be tracked or traced if a log was to produce multiple STHs or SCTs with the same timestamp and data but different signatures.
+Clients that gossip STHs or report back SCTs can be tracked or traced if a log produces multiple STHs or SCTs with the same timestamp and data but different signatures.

-Note that deterministic signatures can be provided without the use of a signature scheme that's designed for deterministic signing: The signature bytes for each SCT or STH could be stored and served when the same certificate is submitted or the same STH requested, rather than re-signing the same data.
+Logs SHOULD mitigate this risk by either:

+- Using deterministic signature schemes, or

+- Producing no more than one SCT for each distinct submission and no more than one STH for each distinct tree_size.
+Each of these SCTs and STHs can be stored by the log and served to other clients that submit the same certificate or request the same STH.

 ## Multiple SCTs    {#offering_multiple_scts}